 The Labour Education and Leadership Committee meets in the ETT office on a monthly basis, though extra work sessions are often held to prepare for specific events.

-The Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex (LGBTQI) Committee works to enhance awareness of LGBTQI issues in the Local, the teaching profession, and society.
+The Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer and/or Questioning, Intersex, Asexual (2SLGBTQIA+) Committee works to enhance awareness of 2SLGBTQIA+ issues in the Local, the teaching profession, and society.
 The goals of the committee include:

-- Providing strategies to ensure that all ETT activities are inclusive, and support LGBTQI members to become active in our local and at the provincial level.
+- Providing strategies to ensure that all ETT activities are inclusive, and support 2SLGBTQQIA+ members to become active in our local and at the provincial level.

-- Providing education to members about the histories and experiences of LGBTQI people in our workplaces and society.
+- Providing education to members about the histories and experiences of 2SLGBTQIA+ people in our workplaces and society.

-- Advising and making recommendations to the ETT Executive of strategies which raise awareness and sensitize ETT members about LGBTQI issues.
+- Advising and making recommendations to the ETT Executive of strategies which raise awareness and sensitize ETT members about 2SLGBTQIA+ issues.

-- Co-operating with other communities, unions, individuals, and community groups to advance awareness of LGBTQI issues in our Local.
+- Co-operating with other communities, unions, individuals, and community groups to advance awareness of 2SLGBTQIA+ issues in our Local.

-The LGBTQI Committee meets approximately once a month in the ETT office.
+The 2SLGBTQIA+ Committee meets approximately once a month in the ETT office.

 Executive Liaisons: Emily Macklin